 Collaborators: Cherished Pets Community Veterinary Care, RMIT's Design and Creative Practice ECP, Deakin's School of Health and Social Development

-Funding: This project has been successfully awarded the competitive Community Connections Grant by Give Where You Live Foundation, to support local work helping to reduce social isolation and support social participation of vulnerable community members to promote resilience vulnerable - see the announcement here.
+Funding: This project has been successfully awarded a Community Connections Grant with Give Where You Live Foundation, to support local work helping to reduce social isolation and support social participation of vulnerable community members to promote resilience vulnerable - see the announcement here.